Frequently Asked Questions

 Where can I take the MAT?

 When you receive an application to the D.Min. program you will notice that the Miller Analogies Test is required of all applicants.
-McAfee does not give this test, however, it is given in several of the major universities and testing sites around the Southeast.
-You may surf the web and find a location nearest you.
-For those who live in the Atlanta area the test may be taken at Georgia State University.
+Several major universities and testing sites around the Southeast offer this test.
+Visit the Pearson MAT Homepage and select "Find a MAT Testing Center"

 When you take the Miller Analogies Test, please make sure that you instruct the testing center to mail all test results to Mercer University's Atlanta Campus, McAfee School of Theology, Doctor of Ministry Degree Program.